EvanMarnik/dnd_character_sheet_app/README.md

 ## How To Use

-1. Run main.dart in an Android Emulator.
+1. Run main.dart in an Android/iOS Emulator.
 2. Tap/click buttons to navigate app.
-  - First page is the "Character List", where you can choose to load an existing character sheet by pressing their respective button, or start to create a new character by pressing the "Create Character Button"
+  - First page is the "Character List", where you can choose to load an existing character sheet by pressing their respective button, or start to create a new character by pressing the "Create Character" button
+  - ***the "+" and "-" buttons next to health increment and decrement the current health by one***

 ## 11/16/23 - Deliverable 3 Progress